Medical Students

 • Serve as a repository of contact information to set up initial contacts between mentors and mentees;

-• Recruit medical students and residents into psychiatry;
+• Recruit medical students into psychiatry;

 • Encourage students to engage with OPPA to serve on a committee, attend advocacy events, write an article for the newsletter and more; and